-We support a robust, equitable, and fully funded neighborhood public education system for our children.
-Kids deserve to go to schools staffed with nurses, social workers, librarians, special education assistants, and other professionals necessary to a school’s functioning.
+We support a robust, equitable, and fully funded public education system for our neighborhood's children.
+Kids deserve to go to schools staffed with nurses, social workers, librarians, special education assistants, and other professionals necessary to a school's functioning.
 We support the removal of police from public schools and recommend replacing them with restorative justice coordinators, counselors, and social workers.
-Teachers and support staff deserve a competitive living wage, funding and resources to help them do their jobs, and a welcoming work environment.
-We stand in solidarity with the Chicago Teachers Union and local school councils that hold CPS accountable, and support the creation of a fully elected school board independent of the mayor’s office.
+Teachers and support staff deserve a competitive living wage, funding, and resources to help them do their jobs, and a welcoming work environment.
+We stand in solidarity with the Chicago Teachers Union and local school councils that hold Chicago Public Schools accountable, and support the creation of a fully elected school board independent of the mayor’s office.
 We also support free, universal childcare for all parents, full student debt cancellation, and free four-year public college.

 We renounce the unchecked violence and terror that the Chicago Police Department, the criminal legal system, and the carceral state have imposed on Black and Latinx communities for decades.
 In solidarity with other community organizing calling for #NoCopAcademy, we oppose the $95 million police academy being built on the West Side.
 We also oppose the expansion of video surveillance and the criminalization of fare evasion on the CTA.
 To curb the police state, we support the creation of an independent Civilian Police Accountability Council (CPAC), removing CPD from CPS, and defunding CPD in favor of reopening mental health clinics and expanding necessary social services in the 48th Ward and across the city, with the ultimate goal of abolishing the police and reimagining public safety as a community.
 To these ends, we fully support Black Lives Matter Chicago’s list of 10 demands.
 We also oppose the existence of ICE and the Department of Homeland Security, and want to abolish ICE by ending all internal immigration enforcement and border control.
 We oppose ICE raids, random searches, and profiling of citizens, and we believe in sanctuary spaces, know-your-rights training, and the opening of our borders to immigrants and all refugees.